Kings pull away in third, hold on for 4-3 win over Sharks - WHIZ News

 WORTH NOTING

-Sharks D Scott Harrington missed the final two periods because of an undisclosed injury. … Kings F Viktor Arvidsson did not play because of a non-COVID illness.
+Sharks D Scott Harrington missed the final two periods because of an upper-body injury.
+He apparently sustained the injury in the closing seconds of the first. … Kings F Viktor Arvidsson did not play because of a non-COVID illness.

 UP NEXT